How to Grow and Harvest Asparagus for Years of Fresh Spears

 When and How to Plant

-The best time to plant is in early spring when the soil has warmed up and is easy to work.
-In milder regions, autumn planting is possible, allowing roots to establish before winter.
+The best time to plant is in early spring, when the soil has warmed up and is easy to work with.
+Autumn planting is possible in milder regions, allowing roots to establish before winter.
 Most gardeners start with crowns, but seeds are also an option, though they take longer to produce spears.

 When planting crowns, dig trenches about 20 cm (8 inches) deep and space them 30-45 cm (12-18 inches) apart.
-Spread roots out in the trench and cover them with a few centimetres of soil.
-As the plants grow, gradually fill in the trench, leaving the shoot tips exposed.
+Spread roots in the trench and cover them with a few centimetres of soil.
+As the plants grow, they fill the trench, exposing the shoot tips.

 Water newly planted crowns well and keep the bed weed-free.
 Young plants take time to establish, so avoid harvesting spears in the first year.
-This allows the roots to strengthen, leading to better yields in future seasons.
+This strengthens the roots, leading to better yields in future seasons.
 Proper planting techniques ensure long-term success.

 Caring for Your Plants